jotd666/amidar500/README.md

 - reorganize sprites to match various palettes when an enemy is killed => working, refactor init_enemies once it's working
-- check arcade game if 2 enemies are killed in the same place what happens when they respawn (hang AND fall) avoid enemy fusion
+- if 2 enemies are killed in the same place what happens when they respawn (fall) avoid enemy fusion: fall after a random time, respawn from fall after a random time
 - small bits of paint not removed when rolling back
+- add/sub 8 when hanging: change it on display, don't change ypos

 CREDITS: